Membership Inference Attacks on Tokenizers of Large Language Models: Attack Evaluation

 \subsection{Adaptive Defense}

 While defense against MIAs is not the primary focus of this work, we have also explored the defense mechanism to mitigate membership leakage in tokenizers.
 Specifically, previous studies~\cite{25LLMV,ye2022enhanced,shokri2017membership} have demonstrated that overfitting signals are a key requirement for the success of MIAs.
 This suggests that methods designed to reduce overfitting may function as effective defense mechanisms~\cite{abadi2016deep,zhang2025soft}.
-Building on this insight, we assume an adaptive defender who mitigates our attacks by employing mechanisms that reduce the overfitting of distinctive tokens in the target tokenizer’s vocabulary.
+Building on this insight, we assume an adaptive defender who reduces distinctive tokens in the tokenizer’s vocabulary.

 \mypara{Defender's Objective} Given the target tokenizer $f_{\mathcal{V}_\text{target}}$, the defender’s goal is to reduce the inference accuracy of MIAs on $f_{\mathcal{V}_\text{target}}$, while preserving its utility as much as possible.